mongodb/mongodbatlas-cloudformation-resources/cfn-resources/stream-processor/test/README.md

 #### 3. Backward Compatibility Testing

 Test both field names work correctly:

 - **Test with `WorkspaceName`** (preferred field):
   - Create processor using `WorkspaceName` parameter
   - Verify processor is created successfully
-  - Verify both `WorkspaceName` and `InstanceName` are set in returned model (for primary identifier)
+  - Verify `WorkspaceName` is set in returned model (for primary identifier)
-- **Test with `InstanceName`** (deprecated field):
-  - Create processor using `InstanceName` parameter
-  - Verify processor is created successfully
-  - Verify both `WorkspaceName` and `InstanceName` are set in returned model
-  - Verify `WorkspaceName` is automatically set from `InstanceName` for forward compatibility

 #### 4. State Transition Testing

 Test all valid state transitions:

 - **Create with `State: CREATED`**:
   - Verify processor is created in CREATED state
   - Verify processor does not start processing automatically